 Single White Black Widow

-With a failed marriage behind her Carrie Remington (Boti Bliss - The Perfect Teacher) is trying to make a fresh start with a job working as a waitress although it is a huge struggle.
-But her luck seems to change when she becomes friends with waitress Ashley Dunnfield (Ashley Leggat - The Perfect Girlfriend), the daughter of property magnate Richard Dunnfield (William R. Moses - We Have Your Husband) and ends up moving in with her as a roommate.
+With a failed marriage behind her Carrie Remington (Boti Bliss - The Perfect Teacher) is trying to make a fresh start with a job working as a waitress, although it is a huge struggle.
+But her luck seems to change when she becomes friends with Ashley Dunnfield (Ashley Leggat - The Perfect Girlfriend), a waitress who is the daughter of property magnate Richard Dunnfield (William R. Moses - We Have Your Husband), and ends up moving in with her as a roommate.
 And soon Carrie and Richard seem to be getting close as the wealthy businessman falls for her.
-But is all as it seems, of course it isn't.
+But is all as it seems?
+Of course it isn't.

 "The Perfect Roommate", which was shown on TV in the UK as "Dark Secrets", is a cross between "Single White Female" with a "Black Widow" style storyline.
-And the combination on paper is one full of potential, think about it, you have a new roommate who turns out be not as sweet as she seems and who is scheming to get her hands on her roommate's father's wealth.
-Unfortunately "The Perfect Roommate" messes the whole thing up by not keeping anything from us and so we quickly learn that Carrie is not all that she appears and actually works with another criminal when it comes to her schemes.
-This makes it a procession of Carrie being duplicitous when it comes to working both Ashley and her father.
-The only thing it doesn't do is to tell you the motive straight away and so you are left wondering why she is being so scheming.
+And the combination on paper is one over flowing with potential, think about it, you have a new roommate who turns out be not as sweet as she first seems and who is scheming to get her hands on her roommate's father's wealth.
+Unfortunately "The Perfect Roommate" messes the whole thing up by not keeping anything from the audience and so we quickly learn that Carrie is not all that she appears and actually works with another criminal when it comes to her schemes.
+This makes it a procession of Carrie being duplicitous when it comes to working both Ashley and befriending her father.
+The only thing it doesn't do is to tell you her motive straight away and so you are left wondering why she is being so scheming.